 Ms. Hines has taught art classes through the ArtReach programs of the Center for Contemporary Arts in Abilene to at-risk youth, summer campers, and youth refugee populations.
 She held the position of Gallery Manager/Marketing Director at the Center 2016-17.
 In early 2017, multiple family illnesses and tragedies took her focus away from making or promoting art, and have filled her with fuel for creating.
 She is back in the studio in 2018, and is actively seeking new galleries and exhibit opportunities.

 Cara currently splits her time between Abilene TX, and Fredericksburg VA, with her partner, Ernest, and their frisbee-addicted Australian Shepherd, Ginger.
 She works from various studios located in her home, the Center for Contemporary Arts, Darbytown Art Studios, and occasionally her 1966 Shasta travel trailer...because life is too unpredictable not to change venues regularly, leave comfort zones, explore, connect with friends and strangers, delight in imperfections, and follow dreams*.

-* She generally finds it difficult to follow anything...rules, crowds, routines, formulas, well-worn paths, recipes, plans, instructions, trends, the news, interstates, politicians, circular reasoning, or schedules.
-Her dreams and her heart are the exceptions.
+* NOTE: For better or worse, Cara generally finds it difficult to follow anything...rules, crowds, routines, formulas, dogmas, recipes, well-worn paths, plans, trends, the news, interstates, politicians, circular reasoning, or schedules.
+Her intuition and her heart are the exceptions.

 artist in process